-This lays the foundation for my work, but the mathematical context of machine learning and estimation raises a few issues.
+This lays the foundation for my work, but the mathematical context of ML and estimation raises a few issues.

-1) Existing analysis is almost entirely based on welfare and utility, whereas machine learning often considers loss.
+1) Existing analysis is almost entirely based on welfare and utility, whereas ML often considers loss.
 Simple transformations (e.g., negation) are insufficient, as we require nonnegative s in (1).

 2) While directly applicable to individual level fairness, the theory does not gracefully handle heterogeneous group sizes.
-This is important to many discrimination issues facing minority groups in machine learning, such as differential performance of facial recognition or medical machine learning systems.
+This is important to many discrimination issues facing minority groups in ML, such as differential performance of facial recognition or medical ML systems.